Lorti/manu.ninja/src/pages/2018-10-29-gatsby-and-buttercms/index.md

 thumbnail: /author.jpg
 ---

 Learn how to build a Gatsby blog using ButterCMS.
+The code examples in this article let you combine Gatsby and ButterCMS in just a few minutes, no matter if you are a beginner or an expert.

+## Why Gatsby and ButterCMS?

+A static site (HTML, CSS and JavaScript) is fast, secure and flexible.
+There is no database or server-side code that attackers can exploit.
+A static site generator pulls data from APIs, databases or files and generates pages using templates.

+As a developer you propably want to write your blog posts and pages as Markdown files.
+If your static site's content has to be managed by non-developers, however, they'll prefer a CMS.
+A headless CMS is a content management system with a read-only API, that can be read by your static site generator.

 Gatsby is a static site generator that combines React, GraphQL, webpack and other front-end technologies to provide a great developer experience.
-Its preconfiguration and plugin ecosystem let you create incredibly fast websites with very little setup.
+It's a great choice if you are already familiar with React and JSX.
 ButterCMS is a headless CMS and blogging platform.
 It allows you to add a CMS to your Gatsby websites without having to worry about hosting, upgrades, uptime, security, or performance.
-The code examples in this article let you combine Gatsby and ButterCMS in just a few minutes, no matter if you are a beginner or an expert.

 ## Setup